 I was a voracious reader as a child.
 One of the many books that I read that has stuck with me as special and memorable was Betsy Byars’, The Pinballs.
+The novel offers a compelling narrative that not only engages students but also fosters empathy, critical thinking, and social awareness.
+By incorporating this novel into classroom instruction, teachers can create enriching learning experiences that empower students to connect with literature, develop important life skills, and become compassionate global citizens.
 It is a great book to use in your classroom or homeschool for a whole class novel study, small book groups, or individual book studies.

 See what people are saying about The Pinballs Novel Study by The Teaching Bank!